jimgarr/Pages/index.md

 A _large_ part of my life is my involvement with the D1 Men's Volleyball program here at UCSD.
 I'm a middle blocker for the team, meaning I'm the one defending the net and leading my team's blocking efforts.
 On my [roster page](https://ucsdtritons.com/sports/mens-volleyball/roster/jim-garrison/12826) you can see my personal stats and a small biography.

 ![Volleyball Picture](VolleyballPic.JPG)

+When I'm not doing school work or volleyball, I like to spend my free time with friends and going to the beach, painting, or playing a board game together.
+I'm not the most extroverted person but I do enjoy my time spent with friends and family.